 From an artistic perspective, you don’t need any talent to create and sell NFT art.
 Beyond question, there are online marketplaces that trade exclusively products of high artistic value (seen through the traditional lens).
 Nifty Gateway or SuperRate, for instance.
 But not all of them.

 Platforms like OpenSea or Rarible allow you to upload even a simple sphere or cube rendered in Blender to be then minted on a blockchain.
-Though you don’t need to have any artistic talent to produce NFT art, you significantly reduce the odds of your artwork hyping up the market if it’s been crafted with little effort.
-Sometimes relying on professional artists is a better option.
+Though you don’t need to have any artistic talent to produce NFT art, you significantly reduce the odds of your artwork hyping up the market of NFTs if it’s been crafted with little effort.
+Sometimes relying on professionals to create NFT art is a better option.

 What Is NFT Art Used for? — 5 Most Resonant Cases

 We’ve already referred to some of the most famous NFT art examples.
-Today even large brands like UFC release their own NFT art collections, which is gradually becoming the new normal in the business world.
-The same relates to NFT games, and your crypto art collection can also be included in the list of the greatest NFT lots in history.
+Today, even large brands like UFC release their own NFT art collections, and this practice gradually becomes the new normal in the business world.
+The same relates to NFT games, and your crypto art collection can also be included in the list of the greatest lots of NFTs in history.

 Now let’s categorize 5 of the most booming and expensive NFT artworks by their price to gain insight into a point where we can start creating our own crypto art project.